Insight > The Traitors meet in the turret

 - tenancies for a fixed term of 21 years or less but more than 7 years if granted before 27 December 2025.

-From 27 December 2025 , tenancies granted for a fixed term of more than 21 years from the date of the grant of the tenancy are not assured tenancies and as such fall outside of the RRA regime.
-Our interpretation of this new section is that tenancies granted for an original term of more than 21 years, whether or not they are terminable earlier than that on notice after death (ie life tenancies) are therefore excluded from the RRA, meaning that they will not automatically convert to assured protected periodic tenancies.
-This interpretation is supported by comparing this with other provisions within the RRA, which do expressly state that they do not apply to a lease of more than 21 years which is terminable before the end of the term by notice given by or to the landlord.
+The RRA inserts a new section into the Housing Act 19881, which states that tenancies granted for a fixed term of more than 21 years from the date of the grant of the tenancy are not assured tenancies and as such fall outside of the RRA regime.
+Our interpretation of this new section is that tenancies granted for an original term of more than 21 years, whether or not they are terminable earlier than that on notice after death are therefore excluded from the RRA, meaning that they will not automatically convert to assured protected periodic tenancies.
+This interpretation is supported by comparing this with other provisions within the RRA, which do expressly state that they do not apply to a lease of more than 21 years which is terminable before the end of the term by notice given by or to the landlord2.
 However, this is new legislation which has not yet been tested and there is no government guidance on this point meaning our interpretation is not definitive.

-The final days of fixed-term tenancies and section 21 'no-cause' evictions
+The final days of fixed-term tenancies and section 21 'no-cause' (also known as no fault) evictions

 When the first phase of the RRA comes into force on 1 May 2026, it will not be possible to grant new fixed-term tenancies.
 Any existing fixed-term tenancies will be converted to assured periodic tenancies.
 In most cases, the period of the new and converted tenancies will be monthly.
 Whilst tenants will be able to terminate assured periodic tenancies on two months' notice, from 1 May 2026, landlords will no longer be able to serve a section 21 no-cause eviction notice on tenants and will only be able to terminate using specified possession grounds.
 The RRA therefore affords tenants greater protection.